 The food scene in Queenstown was absolutely unreal.
 From the famous Ferg Burger to sushi to Mexican, it's hard not to spend your hard earned cash on a long list of delicious food.
 Ferg Burger is one (if not the most) famous food joints in Queenstown and hype is REAL.
 Everyone you talk to will mention it and if you're looking for something for dinner, hit it up!
 Be prepared for a long line though, some people say they've waited over an hour.

-Looking for some desert?
+Looking for some dessert?
 Patagonia is another famous food joint and provides a plethora of different ice cream and sorbets.
 There is also one in Wanaka too incase you don't make it to Queenstown.

 If you're a dance lover and looking for a place to boogie after some drinks, Winnies is a great option for some partying.
+It is pack ed with tourists so don't expect any Queenstown locals, but a lot of fun nether the less!

 4. ADVENTURE Q2 HOSTEL